transcom/mymove/docs/adr/0065-use-office-app-for-prime-ui.md

 #### CODEOWNERS design reviews will be optional

-Due to the reuse of React components, visual design of the application will not be necessary as components will be reused from their approved designs.
-Therefore, the designers will not need to be required to review any changes made to the Prime UI application.
+Designers will not need to be required to review any changes made to the Prime UI application.
 Collaboration between design and engineering for the Prime UI is encouraged but not required.
+This is enforced by the CODEOWNERS file having no reviewers for `src/*/PrimeUI/` directories.

 #### Handling Business Logic